 Magic Of Dish Soap And Warm Water

-Get some warm water, mix it up with a little bit of dish soap until it foams and pour it into the stain.
+Mix some warm water with a bit of dish soap until it foams and pours into the stain.
 Finally, blot the stained place with a paper towel or a rag.

 Hydrogen Peroxide-Based Cleaner